data-forge/data-forge-js/README.md

 All values in a series are generally expected to have the same type, although this is not a requirement of *data-forge-js*.

+## Value / Row

+A single piece of data in a sequence.
+For `DataFrame` a value is a JavaScript object, each field of the object represnts a column in the data-frame.
+For `Series` each value can be any valid JavaScript value.

 ## Column

 A column is a single *named* series of data in a data-frame.
 Each column is simply a series with a name, the values of the series are the values of the column.
 A column is a slice of data through all rows.

 ## Index

-A sequence of values that is used to index a data-frame or series.
+An index sequence of values that is used to index a data-frame or series.
 When the data is a *time-series* the index is expected to contain *Date* values.

 Used for operations that search and merge data-farmes and series.